Skip to content

 4. • Support Groups

-Sometimes you simply need to surround yourself with people who understand what you’re going through.
-We know how daunting baby groups and play dates can be, especially if you’re suffering with perinatal mental illness.
+Sometimes you simply need to surround yourself with people who understand what you’re going through, from conception through to birth and beyond.
+We know how daunting baby groups and play dates can be, especially if you’re just not feeling yourself.
+It’s ok to not be ok, and here at PANDAS, you will find a tribe of others who are going through the same.

-*Please note that by using our services, you acknowledge and are in agreement that confidentially may be broken at any time for safeguarding reasons at our own discretion
+*Please note that by using our services, you acknowledge and are in agreement that confidentiality may be broken at any time for safeguarding reasons at our own discretion

 Find a friendly support group near you